nih-cfde/security/epic-1-groups/dcc-instructions.md

 # Recommended instructions for DCC PIs during Epic 1

 During October 2020, the CFDE portal is offering a preview of our description of your data holdings based on a C2M2 rendering of the data on your public portal.
-Access to this preview is restricted to authorized members of your team.
-Please use the following instructions to authorize members of your team to access the preview during October.
+Access to your project's review area in the CFDE portal is restricted to authorized members of your team.
+Please use the following instructions to authorize members of your team to access your review area in the CFDE portal during October.

 ## Find your display name

-Please visit the [CFDE portal](https://app.nih-cfde.org/) and click the "Log In" link in the upper right corner of the page.
+Please visit the [CFDE portal](https://app.nih-cfde.org/) and click `Log In` in the upper right corner of the page.

 ![Login to the portal](login.png)